Administrative Office of Courts

 Chancellor Deborah Gambrell of Hattiesburg was honored Sept.
 12 as the recipient of the Mississippi Volunteer Lawyers Project’s Beacon of Justice Award.

 Others who were honored for their legal assistance to the poor were attorneys Shakita Taylor of Hattiesburg, Ellen Robb of Ridgeland and Seth Shannon of Jackson, the Lee County Bar Association, and the law firm of Bradley Arant Boult Cummings.
 The awards were presented during the annual Pro Bono Awards Reception in Jackson.
 The program was held at the Two Mississippi Museums.
+MVLP provides legal assistance to low income people through direct legal representation and legal clinics for self-represented litigants who cannot afford to hire a lawyer.
+MVLP relies on the donated time of attorneys who volunteer.

 The Beacon of Justice Award is given annually to a member of the judiciary who provides outstanding leadership in promoting and supporting equal access to justice, said Sam H. Buchanan of Hattiesburg, Executive Director of the Mississippi Center for Legal Services and a member of the MVLP Board of Directors.
 Judge Gambrell is an advocate for ensuring access to justice for all and a leader in organizing programs to provide legal help.
 As senior chancellor of the 10th Chancery District that includes Forrest, Lamar, Marion, Pearl River and Perry counties, she continues to encourage attorneys to be involved in pro bono representation.
 Judge Gambrell worked with Christian Services of Hattiesburg, Legal Services and the South Central Bar to organize extensive pro bono efforts in 2012 and has continued to work with pro se clinics since that time.
 She assisted in developing templates to assist self-represented litigants to use throughout the 10th Chancery, and has shared the value of templates with her fellow judges across the state.